muratk5n/thirdwave/en/2015/07/mesquita-game-theory-greece.md

-# Bruce bd Mesquita's Game Theoretical Method, Greece Debt Relief
+# Greece Debt Relief, Game Theory

 Bruce bd Mesquita (BdM) developed a method to predict how decisions are formed within a group of people, nations, alliances, parliaments